NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

     ;                               !- Inlet 2 Flow Fraction Schedule Name
 ```

+In the example IDF block above, the Inlet 2 Design Flow Rate (m3/s) might not be needed as it is an existing zone exhaust fan.
+The set up intends to allow some flexibility in the configurations in that one or more of the connect branch to the mixer can be without a branch fan.
+Further, the exhaust mixer will allow more than 2 inlet branches to be connected to the mixer.

 ## Approach B ##

 The following new objects will be added to allow an AirLoopHVAC:ExhaustSystem to be described: